Greatest Literature banner

 Jekyll & Hyde scene

-Michael Caine is the two-faced lead and Cheryl Ladd his love interest in the 1990 TV movie, Jekyll & Hyde.
+Michael Caine is the two-faced lead and Cheryl Ladd his love interest in TV movie Jekyll & Hyde.

 Mr. Hyde takes his lumps

-Jekyll & Hyde (1990): Director and writer David Wickes; featuring Michael Caine, Cheryl Ladd, Joss Ackland, Ronald Pickup
+Jekyll & Hyde (1990): Television film, 96 minutes; director and writer David Wickes; featuring Michael Caine, Cheryl Ladd, Joss Ackland, Ronald Pickup

 By 1990 it must have seemed time for a classy production of Robert Louis Stevenson's horror tale to hit the small screen.
 The American made-for-TV film, Jekyll & Hyde uses distinguished UK actors led by Michael Caine, with one notable exception that we'll get to in a minute.